shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 	$ jar -xf cred-manager.war styles
 ```

 * Now you should see two new directories.
-Move those to a location of your choosing.
-A recommended location would be `/opt/gluu/jetty/cred-manager/custom`, so the *logs*, *webapps*, and *custom* directories are at the same level.
+Move those to `/opt/gluu/jetty/cred-manager/static`.
 The following is an example to move `images` and `styles`:

 ```
-	$ mv images /opt/gluu/jetty/cred-manager/custom/images
+	$ mv images /opt/gluu/jetty/cred-manager/static/images
-	$ mv styles /opt/gluu/jetty/cred-manager/custom/styles
+	$ mv styles /opt/gluu/jetty/cred-manager/static/styles
 ```

 * Ensure the operating system user that runs Jetty has read permissions on the files added.
 You may do the following to solve it:

 ```
-$ chown -R jetty:jetty /opt/gluu/jetty/cred-manager/custom/
+$ chown -R jetty:jetty /opt/gluu/jetty/cred-manager/static/
 ```

 Glance at the contents of both directories (`images` and `styles`).
 If you think that editing those CSS files and replacing some images will customize the look and feel, you are on the line.